London International Financial Futures and Options Exchange

 The London International Financial Futures and Options Exchange (LIFFE, pronounced 'life') was a futures exchange based in London.
 In 2014, following a series of takeovers, LIFFE became part of Intercontinental Exchange, and was renamed ICE Futures Europe.

 Euronext acquired LIFFE in 2002, and were then in turn taken over by NYSE in 2007, to form NYSE Euronext.
-The main rationale for this transaction was to gain ownership of LIFFE.
-In the same manner, Intercontinental Exchange then purchased NYSE Euronext in 2013, principally to acquire LIFFE.
+In the same manner, Intercontinental Exchange then purchased NYSE Euronext in 2013.

 History

 The London International Financial Futures Exchange (LIFFE), established by Sir Brian Williamson started life on 30 September 1982, to take advantage of the removal of currency controls in the UK in 1979.
 The exchange modelled itself after the Chicago Board of Trade and the Chicago Mercantile Exchange.
 It initially offered futures contracts and options linked to short-term interest rates.
 In 1993 LIFFE merged with the London Traded Options Market (LTOM), adding equity options to its product range.
 This is when it changed its name to the London International Financial Futures and Options Exchange.
 In 1996 it merged with the London Commodity Exchange (LCE), and, as a result, a range of soft and agricultural commodity contracts was added to its products offering.
 Trading was conducted by open outcry, where traders meet on the trading floor (in what is called the pit) to conduct trades.
 The Exchange was originally housed in the historic Royal Exchange building near Bank but then moved to Cannon Bridge in 1991.

 By the end of 1996, LIFFE was by far the biggest futures exchange in Europe, followed by the MATIF in Paris and the Deutsche Terminbörse (DTB) in Frankfurt.
 The DTB was an electronic exchange founded in 1990 and the predecessor to Eurex.
 LIFFE's most-traded product was a futures contract on Bunds, the 10-year German Government Bond.
 The DTB offered an identical product but, as an electronic exchange, it had a lower cost base.
 The progress of DTB can be gauged from the fact that in mid-1997 the DTB had less than 25% of the market.
 By October, it had more than 50%, and a couple of months later LIFFE was left with only 10%.
 The Bund represented about a third of LIFFE's business.
 The exchange, which had turned in a profit of £57m in 1997, reported a loss of £64m in 1998.
 Its ambitious plans for enlarged trading floor and offices on a site near Spitalfields market were dropped (and became the ABN Amro UK HQ).